Releasing a version#

 Make the branch#

 This is only needed when starting a new maintenance branch.
-Because NumPy now depends on tags to determine the version, the start of a new development cycle in the main branch needs an annotated tag.
+The start of a new development cycle in the main branch should get an annotated tag.
 That is done as follows:

 $ git checkout main